superfly/docs/reference/fly-launch.html.md

 The `fly launch` command might deploy your new app for the first time if you accept the defaults or after you tweak the app's settings.
 You can stop `fly launch` from deploying the new app right away with `fly launch --no deploy`.

-Whenever you want to update your app, you'll run [`fly deploy`](/docs/flyctl/deploy/).
-Every time an app is deployed, its configuration is updated in the app database.
-An image is built, if needed, and deposited in the Fly.io registry.
+Whenever you want to update your app, you'll run [`fly deploy`](/docs/flyctl/deploy/). `fly deploy` creates a new release of the app with the updated configuration, and builds and deposits the image in the Fly.io registry, if needed.
 Public IP addresses are provisioned if the app listens on public ports and doesn't already have them.
 Finally, some hardware is allocated and at least one Machine is booted up.

-You can use `fly deploy` options to change certain elements of the app's configuration; for example, adding an environment variable.
+You can use `fly deploy` options to change certain elements of the app's configuration, such as adding an environment variable.
 The local `fly.toml` file, if any, won't be altered by this, but you can overwrite it with the currently-deployed configuration using `fly config save`, if you want to keep the changes for a future deployment.

 Initial CPU and RAM specs default to the smallest available.
 Some projects will need beefier resources to run.
 You can set a default Machine size and memory in the [`vm` section](/docs/reference/configuration/#the-vm-section) of the `fly.toml` file.
 You can also [scale](/docs/apps/scale-machine/) the app's Machines using flyctl.